iexcloud/docs/source/administration/monitoring-deployments.md

 ## Ingestion Logs

-The **Ingestion Logs** page lists each data ingestion job and provides status, record ingestion/validation count, processing times, duplicate record handling type, and data source type.
+The **Ingestion Logs** page lists each data ingestion job and provides status, record ingestion/validation count, processing times, matched record handling type, and data source type.
 You can use the **Columns** and **Filters** drop downs to show the columns you want and filter on the jobs.

 ![ingestion-jobs.png](./monitoring-deployments/ingestion-jobs.png)